 The Company has tax losses arising in Australia.
-The tax benefit of these losses of \$467,755 (2011: \$289,585) is available indefinitely for offset against future taxable profits of the companies in which the losses arose.
+The tax benefit of these losses of \$1,338,221 (2012: \$467,755) is available indefinitely for offset against future taxable profits of the companies in which the losses arose, subject to ongoing conditions for deductibility being met.